-Logic Pro X has become the platform of choice for many professional composers and producers making mockups or master recordings of their work.
+Logic acronym short for Publishing Rights Organization, such as ASCAP, BMI, SESAC X has become the platform of choice for many professional composers and producers making mockups or 1.
+Intellectual property consisting of a sound recording 2.
+The process of optimizing a mix through further signal processing to adjust presence, timbre, loudness, and tone recordings of their work.

-If creating parts and score for live performance with a band or orchestra is a downstream possibility for the project, then you need to consider setting up your Logic session from the beginning to make it less costly to transcribe.
+If creating Individual pieces of music, each designed to be performed by a single musician or section of an ensemble. and A written representation of a piece of music, including the notation for all parts of an ensemble. for live performance with a band or orchestra is a downstream possibility for the project, then you need to consider setting up your Logic session from the beginning to make it less costly to transcribe.

-Raw midi from a Logic session can be worse than no midi at all for your arranger or orchestrator.
+Raw A protocol for communicating musical information, such as notes and control signals, between electronic musical instruments and computers. from a Logic session can be worse than no midi at all for your arranger or orchestrator.

 You might think midi will automatically reduce the cost, but that’s not usually the case.
-It can take so much time to edit imported midi into conventional notation (that players can easily understand and read) that doing it ‘by ear’ into a notation program is usually faster and less expensive.
+It can take so much time to edit imported midi into conventional A system of symbols used to write down music. (that players can easily understand and read) that doing it ‘by ear’ into a notation program is usually faster and less expensive.

 This doesn’t have to be so if your session is setup and edited with notation in mind.

 A quick look at your tracks using Editor>Score tab (image) may give you a preview of what a transcriber will see after importing your midi.
-Fortunately, this same view can give a preview of the changes you make from the list below, while providing some of the tools needed to improve the usability of your midi.
+Fortunately, this same view can give a preview of the Jazz shorthand for Chord Changes; the chord progression you make from the list below, while providing some of the tools needed to improve the usability of your midi.

 Notation can be Costly